About Gabriela

 I decided to apply to Northeastern because it had been my dream school when I was first applying to colleges.
 I couldn't afford to attend as an undergraduate, but this was my second chance.
 The minute I was accepted to the Part-Time MBA program, I called my high school guidance counselor and said, “I may have been delayed, but I was not denied!”
 I really am grateful to be at Northeastern—it has a reputation for being on the cutting edge and always looking to improve.

 A: I'm studying Corporate Renewal.
-My goal in the work that I do is to help companies and people heal, and that's what that concentration is all about!
+My goal in the work that I do is to help companies and people, and that's what that concentration is all about!
 If we can learn to acknowledge and accept our faults, we can find a way to do better in life and business.

 Q: What are your future goals, and how will your MBA degree help you reach them?

-A: I still plan to help companies on their accountability journey—showing them that equity is possible, it's accessible, and it doesn't have to be daunting.
+A: I still plan to help companies on their accountability journey.
 I know that the network I've built at Northeastern will give me a much broader reach as I pursue this work.
-My experience here has also helped me understand other perspectives, including the way different industries and different countries look at equity issues.
-By being exposed to diverse systems and strategies, I'll be better equipped to handle complex problems for my clients.
+My experience here has also helped me understand other perspectives, including the way different industries and different countries look at these issues.
+By being exposed to a range of systems and strategies, I'll be better equipped to handle complex problems for my clients.

-Five years from now, I see myself working with politicians and legislators to introduce equal pay amendments to federal law that require pay equity analysis.
+Five years from now, I see myself working with politicians and legislators.
 In ten years, I hope the wage gap ceases to exist, and I've worked myself out of a job!

 Keep Exploring